Electric Vehicle Concepts 50 year electric conversion time line

 This was the start of the Winston (ThunderSky) LiPo4 lithium cells.
 We had enough space to get over 150 volts using 100 amp cells.
 Anything was better than lead.

 Elcon chargers can be programed by Elcon and small changes can be made in the car.
 Both will run 110 AC and 220 AC.
-Your choice of amps they put out.
-Nice feature Manzanity you can adjust the amperage out put.
+Your choice of amperage they put out.

 #3.
 DC Controller or AC Inverter